Vanaz metro station

-Vanaz is a Pune Metro station in Pune, India and a terminal station of the Aqua line.
-The station was opened on 6 March 2022 as an inauguration of Pune Metro.Currently Aqua Line is operational between Vanaz and Garware College.
+Vanaz is the elevated western terminal metro station on the East-West corridor of the Aqua Line of Pune Metro in Pune, India.
+The station was opened on 6 March 2022 as an inauguration of Pune Metro.
+From March 2022 to August 2023, the Aqua Line was operational between Vanaz and Garware College.
+The extended section between Garware College to Ruby Hall Clinic was inaugurated on 1 August 2023.
+So the metro operated from Vanaz to Ruby Hall Clinic.
+Later the remaining stretch was completed and the line operates till Ramwadi from 6 March 2024.

 It is the only station to have 3 levels, two concourses and one platform level.
 The lower concourse is unfinished and will be opened afterwards.

-Station Layout
+Station layout

 The track beyond the station leads to Vanaz Depot and the DPR for a planned extension to Chandani Chowk is underway.